Teaching English as a Foreign Language

 The module will review current teaching methodologies and approaches employed in teaching English as a foreign language (TEFL) with a focus on and the implementation of popular methodologies including Communicative Language Learning and Task-Based Learning.
 It offers a foundation in the practical issues of teaching EFL covering teacher role, lesson planning, assessment and teaching grammar and the four skills.

 The lectures will provide the input on practical teaching issues and the key theories in the field of TEFL.
-The tutorial sessions will offer practical opportunities to explore the nature of TEFL through microteaching and peer observations including post-teaching/ post-observation reflection and analysis.
+The tutorial sessions will offer practical opportunities to explore the nature of TEFL through micro-teaching (with student peers) and peer observations including post-teaching/ post-observation reflection and analysis.

 Students will also engage in teaching practice with and observation of real EFL learner groups.
-Teaching practice will take place with peers in seminars as well as with EFL learners in the ELT classroom.
-Observations of real English language teaching lessons will take place for a minimum of 4.5hrs total.
-EL teaching practice will have feedback on practical work from the module tutor.
-The seminar sessions will provide an opportunity to reflect on the observation sessions through discussion with the course convener and peers.
-To gain maximum benefit from the module, students will be expected to engage fully in all tutorial sessions through practice and analysis.
+Teaching practice will take place with peers in seminars as well as with EFL learners in the ELT classroom (where possible - dependent on availability and subject to social distancing guidelines).
+Observations of real English language teaching lessons (online and/or face-to-face) will take place over approximately 4hrs total.
+EL teaching practice will receive feedback from the module tutor.
+The seminar sessions will provide an opportunity to reflect on observation of teaching sessions through discussion with the course convener and peers.
+To gain maximum benefit from the module, students will be expected to engage fully in all seminar sessions through practice, discussion and analysis.

 This module provides an introduction to the teaching of EFL through practice and theory and by examining a range of contexts in which English language teaching and learning takes place.